stelcodes/nuzzle/README.md

   :rss? true}

  [:blog-posts :clojure-on-fedora]
- {:title "How to Install Clojure on Fedora"
+ {:nuzzle/title "How to Install Clojure on Fedora" :content "markdown/clojure-on-fedora.md" :nuzzle/tags #{:linux :clojure}
-  :content "markdown/clojure-on-fedora.md"
-  :nuzzle/tags #{:linux :clojure}
   ;; Page maps are open, you can include any data you like